 \subsection{Data example: high-dimensional performance}

-We use the proposed method to estimate causal structure among the stocks in the Standard and Poor's 500.
+We estimate causal structure among the stocks in the Standard and Poor's 500.
 Specifically, we consider the percentage increase/decrease for each share price for each trading day between Jan 2007 to Sep 2017.
-After removing companies for which data is not available for the entire period $p = 442$.
-We scale and center the data so that each variable has mean 0 and variance 1.
-Because the causal structure may vary over time and the observations may only be approximately identically distributed for short periods, the only data available is observational and high-dimensional.
-We estimate causal structure for each of the following periods separately with $J=3$ and $K = 4$: 2007-2009, 2010-2011, 2012-2013, 2014-2015, 2016-2017 (ending in September).
+We consider the $p=442$ companies for which data is available for the entire period, and we scale and center the data so that each variable has mean 0 and variance 1.
+As structure may vary over time, we estimate the causal structure for each of the following periods separately with $J=3$ and $K = 4$: 2007-2009, 2010-2011, 2012-2013, 2014-2015, 2016-2017 (ending in September).
 Across these periods, the sample size, $n$, ranges from 425 to 755.

 The underlying structure is unlikely to be causally sufficient or acyclic.
+In addition, although it is common to assume that daily returns are independent, this assumption may not hold in practice.
 Nonetheless, the method still recovers reasonable structure.
 We first consider the most recent Jan 2016 - Sep 2017 period.
-In the estimated ordering, 160 of the companies directly follow another company in the same sector.
-When arranging the companies randomly, the probability of 160 or more matches is essentially 0.
 Figure~\ref{fig:ch3:spyOrdering} shows a boxplot for the estimated ordering of the companies within each sector.
 The sectors are sorted top to bottom by median ordering.
 Near the top, we see utilities, energy, real estate, and finance.
 Since energy is an input for almost every other sector, intuitively price movements in energy should be causally upstream of other sectors.
 The estimated ordering of utilities might seem surprising; however, utility stocks are typically thought of as a proxy for bond prices.
 Thus, the estimated ordering may reflect the fact that changes in utility stocks capture much of the causal effect of interest rates, which had stayed constant for much of 2011-2015 but began moving again in 2016.
-Real estate and finance, two other sectors which are highly impacted by interest rates, are also estimated to be early in the causal ordering.
+Real estate and finance, sectors that are highly impacted by interest rates, are also estimated to be early in the causal ordering.